zavalalabs/zavalalabs.github.io/_posts/2026-04-01-EV-Charging-Optimization-in-Colorado.md

 | Electrify America | 26 | 490.95 | $263.25 | $0.54* | DC Fast |
 | Free public (Boulder County + VTP) | 5 | 22.17 | $0.00 | — | L2 |

 *EA TotalCost includes Colorado sales tax; ChargePoint costs are pre-tax.
-Stripping an estimated ~8% Colorado blended tax from EA brings the pre-tax rate to approximately $0.50/kWh — comparable to ChargePoint DC fast charging once you normalize.
+Stripping an estimated ~8% Colorado blended tax from EA brings the pre-tax rate to approximately $0.50/kWh, comparable to ChargePoint DC fast charging once you normalize.

 The L2 picture is clear: workplace charging is far cheaper per kWh than anything else on the list, and over 17 months it accounts for the overwhelming majority of total energy delivered.
-The DC fast chargers — both ChargePoint and EA — are converging on $0.50–0.57/kWh depending on how you account for tax, which means they're running more expensive per mile than a reasonably efficient gas vehicle.
+The DC fast chargers, both ChargePoint and EA, are converging on $0.50–0.57/kWh depending on how you account for tax, which means they're running more expensive per mile than a reasonably efficient gas vehicle.
 More on that in the cost-per-mile section.

 ## Cost by Network (All Paid Sessions)